Scripture Reference: Genesis 22:1-18; Hebrews 11:17-19

 Suggested Emphasis or Theme: We should be willing to give up (sacrifice) anything if it will help us to serve God better.

 Abraham’s faith was tested when the Lord asked him to sacrifice Isaac on an altar.
-Abraham had strong faith in God’s earlier promise that he would have many descendants so he set out to prepare an altar and kill his only son.
-At the last moment, when Abraham displayed this willingness to unconditionally obey God, an angel stopped the sacrifice.
+Abraham had a strong faith in God’s earlier promise that he would have many descendants, so he set out to prepare an altar and kill his only son.
+When Abraham displayed this willingness to obey God unconditionally at the last moment, an angel stopped the sacrifice.

-If you have set out to teach the Bible to children then you will probably find this story difficult to tell.
+If you set out to teach the Bible to children, you will probably find this story difficult to tell.
 That a father would kill his own son is beyond belief.
 This, in fact, is what faith is.
 It is beyond belief.
 Faith looks beyond the present situation and looks toward something that is not seen.
 (Hebrews 11:1)

 “By faith Abraham, when God tested him, offered Isaac as a sacrifice.
 He who had embraced the promises was about to sacrifice his one and only son, even though God had said to him, “It is through Isaac that your offspring will be reckoned.”
 Abraham reasoned that God could even raise the dead, and so in a manner of speaking he did receive Isaac back from death.”
 Hebrews 11:17-19, NIV

-Believing through faith that God would raise his son from the dead was one thing but Abraham takes this to the ultimate level by actually lifting up that knife to plunge it into his son’s body.
-No wonder James will later uses this event as an example of how faith and action go hand-in-hand and how action makes faith complete.
+Believing through faith that God would raise his son from the dead was one thing, but Abraham takes this to the ultimate level by actually lifting up that knife to plunge it into his son’s body.
+No wonder James will later use this event as an example of how faith and action go hand-in-hand and how action makes faith complete.
 (James 2:20-24)

 God led Abraham from Beersheba to the “region of Moriah” and to the “Mount of the Lord” (Genesis 22:14) to perform this sacrifice.
 This is where the city of Jerusalem would later emerge.
 King Solomon also built the temple here (2 Chronicles 3:1).